- Site Feedback

 Having homework also allows students to really fix in their heads work they have done in school.
 Doing tasks linked to recent lessons helps students strengthen their understanding and become more confident in using new knowledge and skills.
 For younger children this could be practising reading or multiplication tables.
 For older ones it might be writing up an experiment, revising for a test and reading in preparation for the next topic.
 Professor Cooper of Duke University, has found that there is evidence that in elementary school students do better on tests when they do short homework assignments related to the test 1.
 Students gain confidence from such practise, and that shows when they sit the tests.Improve this

 Homework does not ensure that students practise what they are taught at school.
+Teachers often give pupils the end of the exercise they were doing in class to complete at home, it tends to be the harder questions towards the end of the exercise and if a teacher or a tutor is not present to explain or help then it causes the pupil to doubt their ability.
 To practise what a student has been taught requires the presence of a teacher or tutor who can guide the student if they get something wrong.
 Homework, done by the student on their own, offers little support and is only a source of stress.
 If confused, the student may only come to dislike the topic or subject, which will only further reduce their ability to remember what they were taught.Improve this

 Homework provides a link between child, school and the home